waterswims/NanoMagMC/README.md

 ## Requirements

+* Requires a parallel build of HDF5 for data storage.
 * At the moment the code has only been tested with the Intel compilers due to the use of the Intel MKL library for random number generation.
+Future versions of the code will include non-Intel RNG.

 ## Compiling the Code

-There is a makefile in the root folder of the code for compiling which calls a makefile in the "Includes" folder.
-Typing "make run" will correctly compile the code.
+There is a makefile in the root folder.
+Typing "make" will correctly compile the code.
+CC can be set within this makefile or with environment variables.
+There is also some support in the makefile for Mac and ARCHER builds.

 ## Running the Code and the Input File